oieioi/selenium-webdriver-element-extend_click_again/README.md

 # Selenium::Webdriver::Element::ExtendClickAgain

- `Selenium::WebDriver::Element#click` sometimes fails because the element is not clickable and other element would receive the click.
-This gem extend `click` to scroll the element into the center to avoid that.
+ `Selenium::WebDriver::Element#click` sometimes fails because the element is not clickable and other element receives the click.
+This gem extends `click` to scroll the element into the center to avoid that.

 ## Installation